-Hong Kong journalist Lam Man-chung is being held in pretrial detention for allegedly conspiring to collude with foreign powers.
+Hong Kong journalist Lam Man-chung is awaiting sentencing for conspiring to collude with foreign powers after pleading guilty in return for clemency on another charge.
 Hong Kong police arrested Lam, executive editor-in-chief of the pro-democracy newspaper Apple Daily and manager of its English edition, on July 21, 2021.

 Apple Daily was a subsidiary of the media company Next Digital Limited, which published the newspaper from 1995 to 2021, according to the company’s corporate information page.

 On June 23, police arrested the newspaper’s lead editorial writer Yeung Ching-kee, who wrote under the pen name Li Ping, on the same charge, news reports said.
-On the same day, the board of Next Digital announced that it would publish its last edition and shut down operations the next day after authorities froze its assets, according to reports.
+On the same day, the board of Next Digital announced that it would publish its last edition and shut down operations the next day after authorities froze its assets.

-On June 27, police arrested Apple Daily’s senior editorial writer and the newspaper’s English edition managing editor Fung Wai-kong, who wrote under the pen name Lo Fung, on suspicion of “conspiring to collude with foreign countries or foreign forces,” a crime under the national security law, at Hong Kong International Airport, news reports said.
+On June 27, police arrested the newspaper’s English edition managing editor Fung Wai-kong, who wrote under the penname Lo Fung, on suspicion of “conspiring to collude with foreign countries or foreign forces,” a crime under the national security law, at Hong Kong International Airport.

-Lam, Apple Daily founder Jimmy Lai, and other executives’ arrests came amid authorities’ crackdown on the city’s pro-democracy movement, which targeted many media figures and activists critical of the government and the Chinese Communist Party.
+The arrests of Lam, Next Digital and Apple Daily founder Jimmy Lai—who had been imprisoned since December 2020—and other executives came amid authorities’ crackdown on the city’s pro-democracy movement, which targeted many media figures and activists critical of the government and the Chinese Communist Party.